lebelolerato/CMPG-323-Project-4---34687602/README.md

       1. Click Zones or Categories or Devices on the left side
       2. Click the + icon next to the name on the Table on your right corner
       3. Type into the specific fields reading from the specific DataTables
-      4. Click "Add" button
+      4. Click "create" button

-      For inserting the Device I added an If statement for when the IsActive == True then the UiPath automation should automatically check the active checkbox and if         not then click the add button
+      For inserting the Device I added an If statement for when the IsActive == True then the UiPath automation should automatically check the active checkbox and if         not then click the "create" button

  ### Steps for Delete